nycdepartmentoffinance/onboarding/README.md

 # Onboarding

-Welcome to Property Modeling & Valuation at DOF!
+Welcome to GitHub at DOF!

 Here are few guides to get you started: